~ A text by Yoginâm ~

 In order to draw the greatest benefit from meditation and silent retreat, both psychologically and spiritually, they should

-correspond as much as possible with the Task of Living in which all members of the human species equally share.
+correspond as much as possible with the Purpose of Life in which all members of the human species equally share.

 The problem with much of the spiritual activities nowadays is that they are directed at obtaining individual well-being and therefore not spiritual in the real sense.
-Universally all spiritual endeavour, from ancient times onward, has always been characterised by transcending the customary self.
+Universally all spiritual endeavour, from ancient times onward, has always been characterised by falling in transcendental self.